EASY DECISION TEMPLATING | INTEGRATED DECISION MATRIX

 When you’re faced with multiple choices and countless variables.
 A decision matrix can clear up confusion about the options and highlight points that may factor into the final call.
 This quantitative method can remove emotion as well as confusion to help you guide your business effectively.
 Unlike a simple list of pros and cons, a decision matrix allows you to place importance on each factor.

 Creating a Decision Matrix

 Decision matrices can help you select the best option.
 But also in prioritising tasks, problem-solving or even crafting arguments to defend a decision you’ve already made.

 List your decision alternatives as rows.
 And, the relevant factors affecting the decisions – such as cost, ease and effectiveness – as the columns.
 Then, establish a ratings scale to assess the value of each alternative/factor combination.
 Be sure that the rankings are consistent.

 Next, multiply your original ratings by the weighted rankings to get a score.
 All the factors under each option should then be added up.
 The option that scores the highest is the winning choice or the first item to work on.

 Decision matrix example

-Decision matrices can be used in a variety of sitwwwions, such as determining the best way to expand or to tackle a customer service issue.
+Decision matrices can be used in a variety of situations, such as determining the best way to tackle a customer service issue.
 Here we use a decision matrix to determine the best location for a new restaurant: